 #9 I know the thought of spending money—any amount of money, $5, $10, $100—doesn’t terrify you.

-#10 I know looking at a price tag for something you want isn’t like being stabbed in the heart for you.
+#10 I know looking at a price tag for something you want or need isn’t like being stabbed in the heart for you.

 #11 I know you don’t feel like an imposter every time you go anywhere meant for people with more money than you, which is pretty much everywhere.